TaraMeyer/KinsmanRepoTemp/Kinsman-Articles/EngagementPM.md

 Redirections are documented here: https://review.docs.microsoft.com/en-us/help/ops-crr/openpublishing/docs/partnerdocs/paveover-mtps-content?branch=master.

+Redirection request are submitted via the [Live Site](http://SiteHelp).
+Tag your submission as a [Redirection] request.

 Side note: to find anything, pretty much always go to the onboarding guide and then search in the TOC for the thing you're looking for.
 Good bet it shows up.

 ### Customers and Stakeholders